dwyl/aws-ses-lambda/README.md

 > <sup>1</sup> The `aws-ses-lambda` function **does 3 things**
-because they relate to the unifying theme of sending email via SES and tracking the status of the sent emails.
+because they relate to the unifying theme of sending email via SES and tracking the status of the sent emails via SNS.
 We _could_ split these 3 bits of functionality into separate repositories and deploy them separately as distinct lambda functions, however in our experience having _too many_ lambda functions